ArtOfIllusion/ArtOfIllusion/docs/manual/managing_images.rst

 - Export a local image into a new file.

-.. note:: **Idea, how to use:**
+.. note:: **Hint:**

- - Link an image, while you are working on it.
+ - It can be handy to use a Linked image while you are still refining it.
- - Convert to local, when finished.
+ - Convert to local when finished for simpler storage, or to share your .aoi file with others.

 .. figure:: managing_images/purge_dialog.png
    :align: right

 **Purge:** Delete unused images.

-The Purge dialog will suggest to remove all unused images and links.
+The Purge dialog will list all unused images and links for potential removal.
 You can select individually which ones to remove before performing the action.
-Purge does not delete images, that are currently in use.
+Purge does not delete images that are currently in use.